 St. Michaels is a specialist residential service, providing 24/7 support to up to five individuals with autism and learning disabilities, who may also have physical disabilities, or present behaviours that may challenge.
 Some of the individuals may also have communication difficulties and other conditions, including epilepsy.

 The service offers 24/7 specialist residential support to adults over the age of 18 and is committed to empowering and encouraging the individuals who live there.
 Staff provide the support needed to enable them to reach their goals and to develop their self-esteem and the skills they need to live as independently as possible.

 The well trained team at St Michaels aim to improve the quality of life outcomes for people with complex and challenging needs.
-In doing so we are committed to using Positive Behaviour Approaches and strive to improve practice through review, action, research and the development and delivery of training.
-We can offer one-to-one psychological and psychiatric support where needed, and have access to a multi-disciplinary staff team.
+In doing so we are committed to using positive behaviour support (PBS) approaches, and reducing and eliminating restrictions, through adherence to the PROACT-SCIPr-UK® framework.
+We strive to improve practice through review, action, research and the development and delivery of training.
+We can offer one-to-one psychological and psychiatric support where needed, and have access to a multidisciplinary staff team.

 - Specialist support for 5 adults with autism, who may also have learning disabilities, physical disabilities and present behaviours that may challlenge

 - Spacious communal areas and a well-maintained garden